Subchapter A: ACADEMICS (1033-1036)

 (A) Submitted films must be original works and are required to have clearances for music or other copyrighted material used in the project.
 Films containing copyrighted material used without permission will not be eligible for screening.

 (B) The administration of the producing school shall assure that the production does not offend the moral standards of the community.
 When the final edited product is examined and approved by the administration of the producing school, the production is eligible for presentation at any contest site.
-A “community standards and copyright compliance form” signed by the school’s principal serves to certify that the production has been carefully examined and approved for presentation.
+A “community standards and copyright compliance form” included in the entry form serves to certify that the production has been carefully examined and approved for presentation.